 I know for us, we have so much we want to see, but so little time to do it.
-For example, in January we flew to Paris for the weekend (so Berty could shoot this elopement) and we meticulously planned and snuck in every drop of daylight possible doing and seeing things we loved.
+For example, in January we flew to Paris for the weekend and we meticulously planned and snuck in every drop of daylight possible doing and seeing things we loved.

 We are also heading out on a weekend road trip to Boise (a 9-hour drive from Seattle!), and we have a long list of things to see and do.

 Berty and I have gone on plenty of weekend getaways from Seattle, but the successful ones happen when we use these steps below!
 We hope this can help you make the most of your precious time off of work!

 1. Decide WHY You’re Going

 Because you only have 3-4 days to make the most of your plans, make sure you are going for the right reasons.
 Do you want to discover a new place?
 Do you want to check something off your bucket list?
 When Berty and I plan an adventure, we always go wanting to see a new destination.
 We go because we love discovering more and more about where we live!
 Go with a purpose, and it will be a more meaningful journey!

 To make the most of your precious daylight hours, we’ve got some tools to help you out along the way.
 If you’re planning a road trip, we recommend the app/web tool called The Dyrt.
 It’s a campground finding app, with a built-in road trip planner tool, so you can find campgrounds and gas easily along your route!
 Try their pro membership free for 30-days when using our code MANDAGIES!

 There’s another website called AllTrails which helps you plan any hike, and gives you the necessary information.
 Even if you’re not a planner per se, having options will at least prevent you from wasting precious weekend hours!